martanne/vis/README.md

   For sentence and paragraph there is no difference between the inner and normal variants.

+    gn      matches the last used search term in forward direction gN      matches the last used search term in backward direction

   Additionally the following text objects, which are not part of stock vim are also supported:

     ae      entire file content
-    ie      entire file content except for leading and trailing empty lines af      C-like function definition including immeadiately preceding comments if      C-like function definition only function body al      current line
+    ie      entire file content except for leading and trailing empty lines af      C-like function definition including immediately preceding comments if      C-like function definition only function body al      current line
     il      current line without leading and trailing white spaces

 ### Modes

-  At the moment there exists a more or less functional insert, replace and visual mode (in both line and character wise variants).
+  Vis implements more or less functional normal, operator-pending, insert, replace and visual (in both line and character wise variants) modes.

   Visual block mode is not implemented and there exists no immediate plan to do so.
 Instead vis has built in support for multiple cursors.

+  Command mode is implemented as a regular file.
+Use the full power of the editor to edit your commands / search terms.

+  Ex mode is deliberately not implemented, use `ssam(1)` if you need a stream editor.

 ### Multiple Cursors / Selections